 The student must meet all financial obligations to the University by published deadlines.
-Failure to do so could mean that the student would not be eligible to register upon return to the University and/or to have transcripts/diplomas released until the student has met those obligations.
+Failure to do so could mean that the student would not be eligible to register upon return to the University.

 Health Insurance Information

 All degree-seeking students enrolled for one (1) or more hours of graded credit and who are actively attending classes or completing other required course work toward a degree are eligible to enroll in the DU Student Health Insurance Plan.
 However, students must actively attend classes for at least the first thirty-one (31) days after the date for which coverage is purchased.
 Students subject to mandatory withdrawal from classes in the first thirty-one (31) days of class are not eligible for Student Health Insurance Plan coverage.
 If United Healthcare Student Resources (UHCSR), the current company underwriting the Student Health Insurance Plan, discovers that a student has not met the eligibility requirements, UHCSR's only obligation is to refund the premium.